stripes stripes

 Irena Siła-Nowicka

-Irena Siła-Nowicka is a Polish supercentenarian whose age has not been validated by LongeviQuest (LQ).
-She is the oldest living person in Warsaw and the third-oldest in Poland.
+Irena Siła-Nowicka was a Polish supercentenarian whose age has not been validated by LongeviQuest (LQ).
+She was the oldest living person in Warsaw and the third-oldest in Poland.

 Biography